NREL/REopt.jl/docs/src/developer/adding_tech.md

     The `_n` argument is used in many places in REopt to optionally modeled multinode scenarios.
 The default value for `_n` is an empty string.
 When modeling multiple nodes the `n` in the `_n` string is set to the `Site.node` value, which is an integer.
 For example, if the `Site.node` is `3` then `_n = "_3"`.

 ## 5. Testing the new technology
 Adding a new test is not necessarily the last step in adding a technology to the REopt model.
 In fact, it is best to use a simple test to test your code as you add the new technolgy and then adapt the test as you add more capability to the code.
-For example, once you have created you new technology's input interface you can test just creating a `Scenario` with the new technology by passing the path to a JSON file that contains the minimum required inputs for your new technology.
+For example, once you have created you new technology's input interface you can test just creating a `Scenario` with the new technology by passing the path to a JSON file that contains the minimum required inputs for a Scenario and your new technology.
 This might look like:
 ```julia
 @testset "My new technology" begin
     s = Scenario("path/to/mynewtech.json")